mikazlopes/training-farm/README.md

 - When the training rewards is not high enough the script will kill it and move to the next configuration combination ensuring time is not wasted on unseccessful runs.
 - Load balances training workloads between multiple Nvidia GPUs
 - Able to cache downloads and data after treatment to speed up training
 - Keeps track of all processes via unique uids and saves the actor.pth (saved model) in folders which show the configuration parameters
+- Ability to use sentiment and Macroeconomic data as part of the training.
+You will need an AlphaVantage and EOD Historical API key to use this feature
+- Ability to track training performance using Tensorboard by starting Tensorboard and going to http://localhost:6006
 - Uses Websockets for the trainer scripts to communicate with main.py